,br>

 ALCIBIADES: Aren't you going to rape the women first?

 ROVAS: (SCORNFULLY) Peasant!
 Of course not.
-This is a gentle- man's army.
+This is a gentle-

 ALCIBIADES: Aw.
 They're going to be so disappointed.